 For the quality category, clinicians are scored based on six MIPS quality measures, which they can select based on what makes the most sense for their practice.
 CMS releases the final regulations for the Quality Payment Program at the end of every year, which includes the full list of MIPS quality measures.

-It is critical that clinicians be aware of any changes to these regulations to ensure they are using MIPS quality measures that are still regulated by CMS and appropriate for their practice.
+It is critical that clinicians be aware of any changes to these regulations to ensure they are using current MIPS quality measures that are appropriate for their practice.
 Failing to do so can have a negative impact on reimbursement.

 When evaluating MIPS quality measures, consider: